Main Menu

 You may see logins at strange times, or from remote places.
 Or you may get locked out of your account.

-Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to legal and identity theft services through membership-based participation.
+Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to identity theft services through membership-based participation.
 IDShield is a product of PPLSI.
 All Licensed Private Investigators are licensed in the state of Oklahoma.
-The information available in this blog is meant to provide general information and is not intended to provide professional advice, render an option, or provide any specific recommendations.
+The information made available in this blog is meant to provide general information and is not intended to provide professional advice, render an opinion, or provide a recommendation as to a specific matter.
 The blog post is not a substitute for competent and professional advice.
 Information contained in the blog may be provided by authors who could be third-party paid contributors.
 All information by authors is accepted in good faith; however, PPLSI makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of such information.

 ESS